IBM-Cloud/docs-services/README.md

 ```

 **Note**: In the previous example, the notoc attribute is only on the H1 header.
 The notoc attribute cascades down and excludes any sub-headers nested beneath the header you specify to exclude.
 You can add the notoc attribute to any header at any depth; H1, H2, H3, etc…

-## Sample Applications
-We recommend that all 3rd party services provide sample apps for customers to use.
-Include links in your documentation that point to these sample apps.

-**Note**: At a minimum, please provide your sample apps in Node and Java.

 ## Authoring Bluemix content in Markdown
 Markdown is a lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML.